Michael-Meade/snackhack2/README.md

 ## Website MetaData & Google Analytics

 Websites use the HTML meta tag to include information about the site that supposed to help in being ranked higher on a search engine.
 This information could also be used to figure out what software or even the software version.
-Finding the Google Analytics tag could aid a hacker to locate different sites that are probally owned by the same owner.
+Finding the Google Analytics tag could aid a hacker to locate different sites that are probably owned by the same owner.

+## Port Scanning.

+Scanning the first thousand ports of a server or computer will help reveal the purposes of the server and might give the hacker a way into the computers internal network.
+If the server shows that port 22 is open, the hacker might be able to brute force the SSH server or figue out the version of the service and exploit a vulnerability.
+This feature will only scan TCP ports.
+Future versions might include a UDP ports.

 ## Installation